113ll3/Ibmclouddocscli/plugins/bluemix_admin/index.md

 <dd class="pd">The ID of the public account organization you are inviting users to.</dd>
 </dl>

-### Listing users invited from {{site.data.keyword.Bluemix_dedicated_notm}}
+### Listing users who are invited from {{site.data.keyword.Bluemix_dedicated_notm}}
 {: #admin_dedicated_list}

 If you have invited Dedicated environment users to your {{site.data.keyword.Bluemix_notm}} account with the [`invite-users-to-public` command](#admin_dedicated_invite_public), you can list the users in your account to see their invite status.
-Invited users that have an existing IBMid will have a status of `ACTIVE`.
-Invited users that did not have an existing IBMid will have a status of either `PENDING` or `ACTIVE` depending on whether or not they have accepted the invitation to the account yet.
+Invited users that have an existing IBMid has a status of `ACTIVE`.
+Invited users that did not have an existing IBMid has a status of either `PENDING` or `ACTIVE` depending on whether or not they have accepted the invitation to the account yet.
 To list the users in your {{site.data.keyword.Bluemix_notm}} account:

 ```
 cf ba invite-users-status -apikey=<public_api_key>